Sokcho, Korea

 When we asked people what advice they would give someone preparing to move to Sokcho, they said:

 "Sokcho is a beautiful city known for its stunning natural landscapes, including mountains and beaches.
 Before moving there, expats should be aware of several things.
 Firstly, the official language is Korean, and while some locals may speak English, it is beneficial to learn some basic Korean phrases to help with daily life.
 The cost of living in Sokcho is relatively lower compared to larger cities like Seoul, but it's still important to budget accordingly.
 The city has a well-developed public transportation system, including buses and taxis, making it easy to get around.
 Sokcho has a temperate climate with four distinct seasons, so expats should pack a variety of clothing.
 The city is known for its seafood, particularly squid, so be prepared for a seafood-heavy diet if you plan on eating local cuisine.
 Healthcare in Sokcho is of a high standard, with several hospitals and clinics available.
 However, it's recommended to have health insurance to cover any medical costs.
 Sokcho is a safe city with a low crime rate, but like anywhere, it's important to stay vigilant and aware of your surroundings.
 The city is also home to Seoraksan National Park, a popular destination for hiking and outdoor activities.
-Finally, South Korea has a unique culture and customs that may be different from what expats are used to, so it's important to learn and respect these to integrate into the local community," wrote a member in Sokcho.
+Finally, South Korea has a unique culture and customs that may be different from what expats are used to, so it's important to learn and respect these to integrate into the local community," remarked one expat who made the move to Sokcho.

 How do I find a place to live in Sokcho?